TristanO45/parq/backendNotes.md

 Task:

-1. Come up with Database design
+[] 1.
+Come up with Database design
    - Need a User Schema (Unique username, password, email)
    - Location will be used for both Host and Client
    - Need a Booking Schema (Client (and/or Host?, Date of booking, location), password, email)
    - Need a Location Schema (Address, Unique Username, price, parking options)

+[X] 2.
+Setup the Database using atlas

+[X] 3.
+Connect to MongoDB(mongoose)

+[]  4.
+Set up server to test db users

-2. API for map and how to use it.
+[] 5.
+Research API for map and how to use it.
    - Render large map and place marker for each location in DB (homepage)
    - Render smaller map with selected location (stretch goal)
    - Clicking on marker should display location info

+  thursday June 30th //

+  Tasks:

+  Han & Tristan
-3. Setup the Database using atlas (done)
+  [] 1.
+Finalize the Database design
-4. Connect to MongoDB(mongoose) (done)
-5. Set up server to test db users
+   - Need a User Schema (Unique username, password, email)
+   - Location will be used for both Host and Client
+   - Need a Booking Schema (Client (and/or Host?, Date of booking, location), password, email)
+   - Need a Location Schema (Address, Unique Username, price, parking options)

+  Han & Tristan
+  [] 1.
+Create location controller
+  [] 2.
+Consider Booking controller

+  Jake -
+   1. Create user signup/login (Controllers, Routers)
+   2. Setup JWT, Bcrypt, (Sessions?)